alexr101/Angular-Shopping-Cart/README.md

 However, if the application became way bigger this structure might not be ideal.
 Further modularizing the components, or separating them by views.
 For example a "views/items" folder could contain all the components and views for its REST routes. eg:"item/:id" "item/:id/delete", etc.

+###Tests

+All of the components are tested, and the tests can be found inside of each component's folder.
+This makes it way easier to find and work with them on the spot as opposed to looking for the tests file, and trying to find the specific test inside of it.

+###The Shopping Cart

-The Shopping Cart: This is the meat and bones of the application.
-This class is used in both controllers, and keeps them clean.
+This is the meat and bones of the application.
+It lives in the "shared/factories" folder, and is shared by different controllers.
+This keeps the controllers pretty clean and simple.

 I divided the methods inside this class into private and public API methods (Just used comments for that).
 Here you are able to add, remove, and clear the cart.
 I divided these tasks into smaller tasks to keep the code functional, and flexible.

+###CSS

-Note on CSS: I decided also break these down into components.
-It made it easier to find stylesheets.
+I decided also break the sheets down into components.
+It made it easier to find stylesheets while developing.
 However this simple structure can make sheets pile up quick, and might make it hard to find them after a while.
 These can be divided into folders later.
-For example a folder named "Shopping Cart" for all the stylesheets of this application.
+For example a folder named "Shopping Cart" for all the stylesheets of this module.
 "Payment" for checkout sheets etc.

+###Thanks!

+That's pretty much it, I look forward to the review/critique!